-We offer an 18-credit art minor in several studio disciplines that's open to all majors.
+We offer 18-credit art minors in several studio disciplines that are open to all majors.
 Marywood's close proximity to major museums and resources in New York and Philadelphia make it an ideal place to study art and design.

 Art minors are available in the following areas:

 - Art History

 How Do I Add A Minor In Art?

 1. Choose Your Area of Interest (download course sequence)

 Minors are officially called Secondary Goals.
 Fill out and submit the digital Addition of Minor or Secondary Goal form at your earliest convenience.
 This form will be automatically routed to the appropriate parties for signatures and delivered to the Registrar's office, where they can officially add your new minor to your degree goal objectives.

 3. In your last semester prior to graduation, complete and turn in the Completion of Minor Form

 This form will confirm your intent to complete the minor.
 After your final semester has begun, please fill out and submit the Completion of Minor or Secondary Goal to confirm you intent to complete the minor.
 The form will be automatically routed to the Chair of the Art Department and Registrar for processing.
 Once the Registrar receives the form, they can officially verify the completion of the minor on your degree goal objectives.